 Scoring: Give your dog three points if he figures in under fifteen seconds, two points if it takes fifteen to sixty seconds, and one point if it takes more than sixty seconds.

 Place two or three empty buckets or cups upside down in a row.
 While your pup watches, place a treat under one of the containers.
 Distract him for a few seconds before allowing him to look for the treat.
-This test will help determine how well your dog can learn and retain information.
+This will test your dog’s memory and will help determine how well your dog can learn and retain information.

 Scoring: Give him three points if he goes straight to the container hiding the treat, two if he checks one empty container before finding the right one, and one point if he checks both wrong containers before locating the treat.

-Underneath a piece of furniture (low enough to the ground that only your dog’s paw will fit), place a treat within paw’s reach.
+Underneath a piece of furniture (low enough to the ground that only your dog’s paw will fit), place a treat or dog food within the paw’s reach.
 This task will test your dog’s reasoning and problem-solving skills.

 Scoring: Give your dog three points if he takes 30 seconds (or less) to figure out he needs to walk around the barrier to get the treat.
 If he takes longer than 30 seconds to figure it out, give him two points, and one point if he tries to climb through the window or bulldoze his way through the barrier instead of going around.